smoothsec/dev/afpacket/README.md

 Snorby web interface cannot show the dropped traffic at the moment.
 If you want, please ask developers of Snorby to do so.

+Suricata inline mode requires new kernel, 3.7 or higher.
+However, Snort inline mode does not.
+Snort inline mode is more simple to deploy, in my opinion.

 <h3>File Description</h3>

 smoothsec.afpacket.setup - This is a setup script for Suricata with AF_PACKET.
 Please run smoothsec.first.setup before running this script.